 The year 2000 saw the birth of HB Studios.
 A man named Jeremy Wellard founded HB Studios in Lunenburg, Nova Scotia.
 With just nine employees to start, HB Studios cranked out Cricket 2002 for the Asia Pacific EA Studio.

-In March of 2016, they announced their impending physics-driven snowboarding game, which will let you design your own mountain parks and even entire mountain ranges.
+In March 2016, they announced their impending physics-driven snowboarding game, which will let you design your own mountain parks and even entire mountain ranges.
 The game is called Infinite Air.

 Big Blue Bubble